Lake Charles Goes to the Dogs!

 Prien Lake Park

 Prien Lake Park (3700 W. Prien Lake Rd.) is my top choice for dog walks because of its wide-open green space, clear walking paths, and dog water fountains, which give it 5 stars for me.
 The park may have a few less trees after the hurricanes, but it’s still a hot spot for people watching and exercise.
 Piper and Banquo absolutely lose their minds when we drive up to the park, and they tear off toward unsuspecting birds the moment we get out of the car (while they are still on leashes, of course).
 Ever since Bark du Lac’s (100 W. Pine St.) opening back in 2017, the park has been a popular downtown spot for puppers looking for some off-leash activity.
 The park has two separate spaces – one for smaller babies and the other for those looking to play, and you’ll always find a friend or two for your dog to become immediate best buds with.
 Don’t forget that Macfarlane’s Celtic Pub is right across the street!

 Places to Shop:

-When it’s rainy outside or I’m having hard finding time for a nice long walk, I bring my dogs to PetCo (545 W. Prien Lake Rd.).
+When it’s rainy outside or I’m pressed for time for a nice long walk, I bring my dogs to PetCo (545 W. Prien Lake Rd.).
 Not only does the entire place smell like tons of different animals (wow, really?) but your dog can pick out their favorite treat or toy while exploring a new place.
-Don’t forget about the Charlestown Famers Market on Saturdays from 8am to 12pm!
+Don’t forget about the Charlestown Famers Market on Saturdays from 8 am to 12 pm!
 Dogs love exploring the smells and sounds, and you may see Paws Up Gourmet Dog Treats selling homemade goodies that’ll keep your pup happy (Piper says hi!).

 Places to Wear Them Out: